abhididdigi/abhididdigi.github.io/_posts/2011-11-07-way-to-use-xpath-basics.md

 ---
 layout: post
-title: Way to use XPATH-Basics
+title: How to Use XPath Basics
 tag: servicenow
 ---